system76/docs/content/manage-repos-pop.md

 ## Repoman and System Repositories

-Pop!\_OS' tool for adding, removing and editing repositiories and sources is called <u>Repoman</u>, and it is accessible through the Pop!_Shop.
+Pop!\_OS's tool for adding, removing and editing repositiories and sources is called <u>Repoman</u>, and it is accessible through the Pop!_Shop.

 ![Pop!_OS Shop](/images/manage-repos/pop-shop-button.png)